pimutils/khal/doc/source/configspec.rst

 .. object:: default_calendar

-    the calendar to use if no one is specified but only one can be used (e.g. if adding a new event), this should be a valid calendar name.
+    The calendar to use if no one is specified but only one can be used (e.g. if adding a new event), this should be a valid calendar name.
+If this is not configured an arbitrary calendar is used as the default calendar (the arbitrary choice may not be the same at each run).

       :type: string
       :default: None